bankoncloud/terraform-example-foundation/1-org/README.md

 #### 💬 Cloud Storage Retention Policy for Logs

-FIs should configure the `log_export_storage_retention_policy` variable in `terraform.tfvars` to set a minimum retention period for org-level logs.
+FIs should configure the `log_export_storage_retention_policy` variable in `terraform.tfvars` to set a minimum retention period for org-level logs for compliance use cases.

 #### 💬 Organization Policy Constraints